marwahaha/EFX/README.md

 There aren't any unit tests, but based on my ad hoc testing, I think it's working ok.
 We should write some.

-We could randomly generate inputs and see when it fails, and why.

-If it can't apply u2, it doesn't try with everyone.

-There's not a ton of logging into what moves are being made, but hopefully the `assignments` variable has what you need when the algorithm gets stuck.
+There's not a ton of logging into debugging the actual rules.
+Hopefully the `assignments` variable has what you need when the algorithm gets stuck.

 I hope it's bug-free, but if you find any issues please let me know.

-It would also be nice to save the inputs, so you don't have to enter them again if you don't want to.
-(Or load the inputs from a file.)
+Based on random inputs, it definitely gets stuck.
+And it could be my algorithm's fault -- in places where random choices were made, we could enumerate all options and try from there.

 Enjoy!